Mini-Split Troubleshooting

 - 1

-Read the blinking light pattern on the indoor head
+Blinking light or error code on the indoor head

-- Note exactly which light blinks and how many times before it pauses
+- Notice which light blinks and how many times before it pauses

 Still not working?
 Call (347) 997-3360 — diagnostic visits are flat-rate and credited toward the repair.